dnsimple/dnsimple-support/content/articles/email-forwarding.md

 ![Email forwarding creation](/files/email-forwarding-removal.png)

-The Email forwarding will be deleted immediately, and you will no longer receive emails through this configuration.
+The email forwarding will be deleted immediately, and you will no longer receive emails through this configuration.

 ## Internationalized Domain Names (IDN) support {#idna}